 Affirmative: Presenting an asylum case before an Asylum Officer at the USCIS office.

 Defensive: Presenting an asylum case before an immigration judge.
-This can be a defense to deportation proceedings or an appeal of being denied affirmative asylum. he imm
+This can be a defense to deportation proceedings or where the case proceeds after an affirmative asylum is referred to court.

 Affirmative Asylum – July 2016 Pakistan: Approval for woman due to PSG